Dasharo/docs/docs/glossary.md

 As temporary solution we use 3mdeb NextCloud as Dasharo HCL Backup Server.

-Dasharo HCL Reports are also used during open source firmware port feasibilty analysis, so if you are interested in Dasharo support for you hardware feel free to [reach us](mailto:leads@3mdeb.com).
+Dasharo HCL Reports are also used during open source firmware port feasibilty analysis, so if you are interested in Dasharo support for your hardware, feel free to [reach us](mailto:leads@3mdeb.com).

 Please note Dasharo HCL Report may contain sensitive information like serial